nafizjiwa/JAVASCRIPT-DesignPatterns/README.md

 #### PROXY
 - Protects access to an object by acting as a placeholder
-- It intercepts and redefines the operations of the target object.
+- It intercepts and redefines operations of the target object.
 - Useful in Network requests so it avoids redundant requests
 - Proxy objects have built-in handler function objects, which are called traps.
 - Traps modify access to the target object.